Pupil Premium Strategy Statement – Brookfield Community School

 Reading

-• We have led some CPD sessions to share the Thinking Reading programme with all staff and have encouraged them to use the TR strategies in lessons when introducing new vocabulary (e.g. the procedure of ‘model, lead, test’)
+• We have led several CPD sessions to share the Thinking Reading programme with all staff and have encouraged them to use the TR strategies in lessons when introducing new vocabulary (e.g. the procedure of ‘model, lead, test’)

 Social and Emotional Well-being